Elsayedaa/MLDAMS/readme.txt

 	    -The 'Compartment from manual review' entrybox, which takes any text entry.

-	    -The 'Final Decision' entrybox, which only takes valid text entries from the popup menu.
+	    -The 'Final Decision' entrybox, which only takes valid text entries from the popup menu that appears when the user starts typing in the entrybox.

-	    -The 'Final Decision' search and complete popup menu.
+	    -The 'Final Decision' search and complete popup menu which appears when the user starts typing in the 'Final Decision' entrybox.

-	    -The 'Additional comments' entrybox, which takes an text entry.
+	    -The 'Additional comments' entrybox, which takes any text entry.

 	    -The 'Save and export all' button, which saves an exports all data in the review table to an external dataframe.

 	    -The 'Clear all data in review' button, which clears all rows in the review table.
+	     However, if the MLCuration.m script has been run and the 'Compartment from script' column is populated, it will not be cleared.

 	    -A warning popup window if user attempts to curate previously curated neurons.

-	    -A warning popup window if user attempts to enter invalid 'Final Decision' entry.
+	    -A warning popup window if user attempts to enter an invalid 'Final Decision' entry.

 	    -A popup window that shows a loading bar when the MLCuration.m script is running.